enyone/blog/_drafts/2017-01-07-Randomness-in-systems.md

 value of the achievement of successful prediction we can say system is unpredictable enough.

-Also time should be taken into account as calculating power comes cheaper day by day.
+Also time should be taken into account because calculating power comes cheaper day by day.
 Things that are too expensive to predict today can be cheap enough tomorrow.
 Thus unpredictable system must stay unpredictable enough also in the future, not forever but long enough in relation to value.